copsTvFan/cops-episode-guide/guide.md

 **Florida Heat 2 Special Edition**

-- (Brevard County -- 10:21 PM Suspicious Activity) Sheriff's Office -- Deputy
+- (Brevard County, FL -- 10:21 PM Suspicious Activity) Sheriff's Office -- Deputy
   Jim Haman pulls over driver for a traffic violation.
 As he issues the man a traffic citation, he notices that the man appears to be concealing a crack rock in his mouth.
 The desperate driver is arrested and admonished by the